Build Your Own ChatGPT with Ruby on Rails 7 and OpenAI API

 end

-A few things to point out here:
+endA few things to point out here:

-sets the last modified time to the current time, which can be used for caching mechanisms.
+Content-Typespecifies that the response will be of typetext/event-stream, which is for SSE.Last-Modifiedsets the last modified time to the current time, which can be used for caching mechanisms.
 This is needed because of a bug introduced in 2.2.x of Rack.After streaming the response from OpenAI’s API, we need to be sure to close the connection via

 Dynamically updating the UI with Stimulus